thinking-with-computers/ludus-spec/README.md

   * Logic errors include: match failures, attempts to invoke things that aren't functions as functions.
 * Domain errors: when the program does something that may fail, but should not crash the program, e.g. reading from a file that isn't there.
 These should be modeled using a result type, e.g. either `(:ok, value)` or `(:error, message)`.
 Pattern matching makes these easy to work with `match may_fail () with ...`.
 But sometimes you want error propagation.
 The question, from a design perspective, is how to handle that.
 * With result tuples and unrecoverable crashes, we're close to Rust's error model.
 Rust bakes the result model into the language, and offers two useful models for constructs that are worth considering for Ludus:
   * `try <expr>`, or error propagation: The expression after `try` must return an error tuple (if not, panic!).
 If it gets an `:ok`, it unwraps that value and returns it.
 If it gets an `:error`, it immediately returns that error tuple, short-circuiting evaluation of the rest of the block.
-This allows for propagation, but it would be the only early return/control flow magic in the entirety of Ludus, and for that reason, I don't love it.
+This allows for propagation, but it would be the only early return/control flow magic in the entirety of Ludus (except `yield`?--but that is a different matter, since it's sugar).
+For that reason, I don't love it.
 (And yet, it may well prove very, very useful.)
   * `expect <expr>`, or crash-on-error: The expression after `expect` must return an error tuple.
 If it gets an `:ok`, it unwraps the value and returns it.
 If it gets an `:error`, it panics with the second member of the tuple.
 This promotes a result tuple into a runtime error.
+(But this could be a function!)
   * Consider also a convention, which is that functions come in two versions, safe and dangerous: `read_file` and `read_file!`.
 The former returns a result tuple; the latter returns a bare value and panics on failure.
 (And is written `fn read_file! (path) -> expect read_file (path)`.)
     * This convetion should be imposed by static analysis with a linter, but with a dynamic language, might not want to be a syntax error.
 * Should it be possible to "demote" a lexical, syntax, or logic error to something like a result?
 In practice, this may be useful (if only very rarely used).
 Consider: